BakaFT/builtinPluginsHook/docs/HOW_IT_WORKS.md

 Basically every Riot Client Plugin(rcp) is loaded by`rcp-fe-plugin-runner`through `CustomEvent `.

-From `rcp-fe-plugin-runner.js`we can guess that the steps to load a RCP:
+From `rcp-fe-plugin-runner.js`we can guess the steps to load a RCP:

 1. Announce
 2. Preinit